-3. Determine or require that the Data Owner determine the potential damages to the agency of a compromise of confidentiality, integrity or availability of each type of data handled by the IT system, and classify the sensitivity of the data accordingly.
+3. Data Set - Require that the Data Owner determine the potential damages to the agency of a compromise of confidentiality (which addresses sensitivity to unauthorized disclosure), integrity (which addresses sensitivity to unauthorized modification) or availability (which addresses sensitivity to outages) of each type of data handled by the IT system, and classify the sensitivity of the data accordingly.

-Example: Data Owners may construct a table similar to the following table.
+Example: Data Owners may construct a table similar to the following table ranking each data set according to its impact to confidentiality, integrity and availability.
 Data Owners must classify sensitivity requirements of all types of data.
 The following table is only an illustration of one way to accomplish this.

-System ID: Sensitivity Criteria
+Sensitivity Criteria for Data Sets

-ABC123

-Type of Confidentiality Integrity Availability
+Type of Data Confidentiality Integrity Availability Sensitive Yes or No

-Data

-HR Policies Low High Moderate
+HR Policies Low High Moderate Yes

-Medical High High High
+Medical High High High Yes

+Records - -

+Criminal High High High Yes

 Records

-Criminal High High High

-Records -
+Travel Moderate Moderate Moderate Yes

+Voucher

+Accounts Low Moderate Low Yes

+Payable

+State Low Low Low No

+Employee

+Names